tiagodsilva/tiagodsilva.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+I am a Data Scientist at [Rei do Pitaco](https://reidopitaco.com.br/).
-I am a PhD student at the [School of Applied Mathematics](https://emap.fgv.br/en) working on (probabilistic) machine learning and advised by [Prof. Diego Mesquita](https://weakly-informative.github.io/).
-I also hold a BSc degree on Data Science from the same institution.
-My research interests span amortized inference (e.g., variational Bayes, sampling) and statistical learning theory.
-Most of my recent work has focused on [GFlowNets](https://yoshuabengio.org/2022/03/05/generative-flow-networks/).
+Prior to this, I obtained my PhD degree in Applied Mathematics from the [School of Applied Mathematics](https://emap.fgv.br/en) under the supervision of [Diego Mesquita](https://weakly-informative.github.io/).
+I also hold a BSc and MSc degrees in Data Science from the same institution.
+During my PhD, I worked on (large-scale) amortized inference and statistical learning theory, with a special focus on [GFlowNets](https://yoshuabengio.org/2022/03/05/generative-flow-networks/).

-In the Summer of 2024, I was a visiting researcher in the Probabilistic Machine Learning (PML) group at [Aalto University](https://research.cs.aalto.fi/pml/) under the supervision of [Prof. Vikas Garg](https://www.mit.edu/~vgarg/) and [Prof. Sami Kaski](https://kaski-lab.com/).
-There, I worked on the (efficient) assessment of and (PAC-Bayesian) statistical guarantees for GFlowNets.
+In the Summer of 2024, I was a visiting researcher in the Probabilistic Machine Learning (PML) group at [Aalto University](https://research.cs.aalto.fi/pml/) under [Prof. Vikas Garg](https://www.mit.edu/~vgarg/) and [Prof. Sami Kaski](https://kaski-lab.com/).

-I will defend my thesis on December 20th, 2024.
-My [PhD thesis](./assets/pdf/phd_thesis.pdf) is available online.
+There, I developed (efficient) assessment techniques and (PAC-Bayesian) statistical guarantees for GFlowNets.

+Research-wise, I am broadly interested in approximate statistical inference and learning theory.